ChooTingFeng/ecliseinstaller/README.md

 3. Download platform-tools from google from https://developer.android.com/studio/releases/platform-tools
 3a.
 Extract everything adb related and put it in the same directory as everything else

-4. Run na.bat or row.bat and be patient, follow instrctions as they show up
+4. Run na.bat or row.bat and be patient, follow instructions as they show up

 5. Enjoy the game!